mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_fitting.rst

 Data will sometimes require a function which is made up of multiple other functions, these combinations can be through addition or multiplication.
 To create a fit function involving adding and multiplying functions, follow the examples below.

-1. Load the EMU00019631.nxs file
+1. Load the `EMU00019631.nxs` file
-2. Add the function StaticKuboToyabe (under MuonGeneric) to the data, using the method from `Using Fit Functions`_.
+2. Add the function `StaticKuboToyabe` (under `MuonGeneric`) to the data, using the method from `Using Fit Functions`_.
-3. Repeat the same method to add a second function, ExpDecayMuon, to the same data set.
+3. Repeat the same method to add a second function, `ExpDecayMuon`, to the same data set.
 Simply adding a function creates a composite where all functions are summed.
 See Figure 26 for the process.

 .. figure:: /images/thetabsfittingfig28.gif
     :align: center

     Figure 28: How to add two functions together.

 4. At this point, it is possible to fit the composite function to the data.
-Do so now, and consider the quality of the fit between from X=0 and X=12
+Do so now, and consider the quality of the fit between from :math:`x=0` and :math:`x=12`.
     (see Overlaying and Styling Plots in :ref:`other_mantid_functions` for changing plot limits).

 .. figure:: /images/thetabsfittingfig29.png
     :align: center

-Figure 29: A plot of the ExpDecayMuon and StaticKuboToyabe functions added together and fitted to EMU19631.
+Figure 29: A plot of the `ExpDecayMuon` and `StaticKuboToyabe` functions added together and fitted to `EMU19631`.

 5. It should be clear that the sum of these functions does not properly model the oscillations in the data set, to rectify this a product function can be used.
-6. Add the ProductFunction function (from the General function type), and remove ExpDecayMuon by right clicking on it and selecting remove function.
+6. Add the `ProductFunction` function (from the `General` function type), and remove `ExpDecayMuon` by right clicking on it and selecting `Remove`.
-7. Right click on the newly added ProductFunction and add two functions to it - ExpDecayMuon and GausOsc.
+7. Right click on the newly added `ProductFunction` and add two functions to it - `ExpDecayMuon` and `GausOsc`.
 8. The total function now consists of :math:`StaticKuboToyabe + (ExpDecayMuon * GausOsc)`.
-    (The perceptive reader may have noticed that the same effect can be achieved by adding StaticKuboToyabe and GausOsc, this is true, however it would not demonstrate the use of the ProductFunction)
+    (The perceptive reader may have noticed that the same effect can be achieved by adding `StaticKuboToyabe` and `GausOsc`, this is true, however it would not demonstrate the use of the `ProductFunction`)
-9. Fit the new function to the data, note that Chi squared has decreased from 6.844 to 2.026 - the new fit function is a much better fit to the data.
-(Note: for a view of the plot with only this fit, plot the workspace 'EMU19631; Pair Asym; long; MA; Fitted; StaticKuboToyabe, Productfunction')
+9. Fit the new function to the data, note that :math:`{\chi}` (chi) squared has decreased from 6.844 to 2.026 - the new fit function is a much better fit to the data.
+(Note: the workspace is stored in
+     `EMU19631; Pair Asym; long; MA; Fitted; StaticKuboToyabe, Productfunction`)

 .. figure:: /images/thetabsfittingfig30.gif
     :align: center